 Secondly, the use of these cuts here is meant to be humorous.
 The women clearly don’t know how to type well, and by showing them in this consecutive manner, it provides a moment of levity in an otherwise dark film — a reprieve while simultaneously moving the plot forward.

-Strategy #2 — Use jump cuts to amplify tension
+Make jump cuts amplify the tension

 In Run Lola Run (1998), we see a much different application of the jump cut.
 After her boyfriend loses 100,000 marks he was supposed to deliver to a crime boss, Lola needs to find a way to secure the money in just 20 minutes to save his life.

 In this scene, Lola panics, considering any and all possibilities for how she can help get the money.
 Pay attention around 33 seconds into the clip when we see jump cut examples as Lola racks her brain.